MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/walkthrough-8-use-dynamics-365-knowledge-base-within-agent-application.md

  Create an action call to automatically populate the case title in the knowledge base search control to search based on the case title name.
 After creating the action, you’ll add it to the `BrowserDocumentComplete` event of the **Incident** hosted control to fire this action after the case records have loaded in the agent desktop.

 > [!NOTE]
->  The **Incident** hosted control is created when you deploy the Base sample application in your the Common Data Service platform instance.
+>  The **Incident** hosted control is created when you deploy the Base sample application in your Common Data Service platform instance.

 1. [!INCLUDE[proc_settings_usd](../../includes/proc-settings-usd.md)]